appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 * Manipulate the DOM
 * Rely on XHR requests
-* Invoke or require access to certain browser methods such as:
+* Invoke or require access to some browser methods such as:
   * `setInterval`
   * `clearInterval`
   * `localStorage`
   * `setImmediate`
   * `navigator`
-* Are distributed in unsupported build formats, such as plain `.js` files as shown below:
+* Are distributed in unsupported build formats, such as plain `.js` files, as shown below:

 ```javascript
   ❌ https://cdn.jsdelivr.net/npm/uuid@9.0.0/dist/index.js